Guide for Styles of House Windows

-House windows replacement is a task that every homeowner will eventually face.
-But how does one decided on which style of windows matches their home and their taste?
-Not to mention, which style of windows is the most energy efficient and practical.
+House window is a task that every homeowner will eventually face.
+But how does one decide on which style of windows matches their home and their taste?
+Not to mention, which style of windows is the most energy-efficient and practical.

 The following is a guide with helpful tips as to the various window replacement types that are available in the Canadian windows market.

 Awning windows open outward as they are hinged at the top.
 They are wide, so they are good for areas such as above sinks, cabinets, counters, and so forth.
 Most homeowners install them in kitchens or other hard-to-reach areas.
 They are a great source of ventilation while at the same time, they keep bugs, dust, dirt, rain, sleet, and snow from entering your home.
 They are very secure and highly energy-efficient so that makes them a good choice for house windows.

 Casement windows are similar to awning windows, but they are hinged on the side and open outward vertically instead of horizontally.
 They are taller where awning windows are wider.
 They too are an excellent source of airflow and keep the elements at bay.
 They are a modern choice for any room or any house style.

 Bay and bow windows are the perfect choice for those who want to go with aesthetically pleasing house windows.
 They are normally fixed windows and a great source of natural light.
 If you are looking for a bit of style to liven up your home, bow and bay windows could help increase your curb appeal.

 Picture windows are fixed windows, so they are not the choice for a room that requires ventilation.
 However, they are a great source of sunlight and can open up any room of your home.
 They are often installed in living rooms, great rooms, home offices, and bedrooms as they provide an unobstructed view of the great outdoors.
 They can be installed with casement windows for those who want an operable window option.